ahmedessam235/MuseumAPI/README.txt

 	4 - ability to add,update and delete art
 	5-  creation of new users
 	6 - middleware authentication and authorization using JWT.
 	7 - role based authentication for Users and admins.
 	8 - session presistance using js cookies.
+	9 - paginated responses.
+	10- buttons for navigation between paginated responses.

 API was built using the following :

 	1 - Express, Typescript and Node JS for the backend.
-	2 - mongoose for handling database requestes
-	3 - mongo DB.
+	2 - mongoose for handling database requestes and handling pagination 3 - mongo DB.
 	4 - JWT token for authetcation
 	5 - js cookies for data presistance.
 	6 - REACT JS for UI implmentation.
 	7 - useContext API for global state handling and saving users/admins data.
-	8 - material ui for styling and prestyled elements.
-	9 - React Routers for handling the different components.
+	8 - material ui for styling, prestyled elements and modals 9 - React Routers for handling the different components.

 MVC architecture was used for the whole project and the project consists of the following pathes: server